Smoked Tri Tip is flavorful, juicy, and so tender, it will melt in your mouth. Use this recipe to make beef tip roast on any type of smoker!

 Perfectly tender with a spiced crust, smoked tri tip is sure to become the star of your summer cookout!

 Every bite is oozing with flavor from a simple, homemade dry rub made with pantry staples.
 Aside from that, all you need is the beef!

 Keep reading to learn the ideal tri tip smoke time, plus how to check your smoked tri tip temp to guarantee juicy results every time.

 I’ve been having so much fun with my smoker lately.
 Have you had a chance to try any of my other easy smoker recipes?

-Smoked chicken quarters are juicy and tender on the inside with crispy skin on the outside.
-Make this smoker recipe using any type of smoker!
+Or, make smoked chicken quarters that are juicy and tender on the inside with crispy skin on the outside.

 It is located between the top sirloin and round primal on a cow and is one of the best cuts of meat to smoke or grill.